View Barbra Cowart's Obituary on PostandCourier.com and share memories

 |

-Barbra Jane Cowart Goose Creek - Barbra Jane Cowart, 68, of Goose Creek, SC, wife of Glenn Cowart for 49 years entered into eternal rest Monday, February 3, 2020.
-Her graveside funeral service will be held Thursday, February 6, 2020 at Riverview Memorial Park, 3715 Azalea Drive at 11:30 am.
+Barbra Jane Cowart Goose Creek - The graveside funeral service for Barbra Jane Cowart will be held Thursday, February 6, 2020 at Riverview Memorial Park, 3715 Azalea Drive at 11:30 am.
 The family will receive friends Thursday from 10:00 am to 11:00 am in J. Henry Stuhr Inc., Northwoods Chapel, 2180 Greenridge Road.
-Barbra was born February 21, 1951 in Hattiesburg, MS, daughter of the late Milton Benton English and the late Dovie Jeanette Polk English.
-She was formerly a special education teacher for 30 years and a member of Miles Road Baptist Church.
-She is survived by her husband; two sons, John Cowart of Marshville, NC and Michael (Jamie) Cowart of Summerville, SC; sister, Angie (Dale) Kennedy of Alexandria, VA; and four grandchildren.
 Memorials may be made to , P. O. Box 758517, Topeka, KS, 66675 and/or , 5900 Core Road, Suite 504, North Charleston, SC, 29406.
 A memorial message may be sent to the family by visiting our website at www.jhenrystuhr.com.
 Visit our guestbook at www.legacy.com/obituaries/ charleston